shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 ```
 cd /path/to/directory
 ```
-Create and enter a new directory named AvaSwap:
+Create and enter a new directory named `AvaSwap`:
 ```
 mkdir AvaSwap; cd AvaSwap
 ```
-Use npm to install web3, which is a library through which we can talk to the EVM:
+Use `npm to install web3`, which is a library through which we can talk to the EVM:
 ```
 npm install web3 -s
 ```